Dar Emtedad-e Shab

 Dar Emtedad-e Shab (در امتداد شب, lit.
 'Throughout the Night') is a 1977 Iranian drama film directed by Parviz Sayyad.
 It stars Iranian singer Googoosh and actor Saeed Kangarani.

 Plot

 Parvaneh (Googoosh), who is a famous singer and movie star, has an affair with Kaveh (Naser Mamdouh) who has a family, after she gets divorced.
-A student named Baabak (Saeed Kangarani), who suffers from leukaemia, falls in love with Parvaneh and writes her letters expressing his love.
+A student named Baabak (Saeed Kangarani), who has leukaemia, falls in love with Parvaneh and writes her letters expressing his love.
 They meet and have a good time together for a while.
 Parvaneh hears about Baabak's disease and decides to send him abroad for medical treatment.